IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 ### Configuring Zoom Level

-The [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control supports zooming in and out by configuring its `ZoomLevel` property.
+The Angular Spreadsheet component supports zooming in and out by configuring its `ZoomLevel` property.
 The zoom level can be a maximum of 400% and a minimum of 10%.

 Setting this property to a number represents the percentage as a whole number, so setting the `ZoomLevel` to 100 is equivalent to setting it to 100%.